helloyuanyuan/sample-winapptest/README.md

   that is not supported by WinAppDriver yet.

 - /tools/WinAppDriverUIRecorder/WinAppDriverUiRecorder.exe
+  is for capture UI elements and Xpath while developing cases.

+- /tools/flauinspect/tools/FlaUInspect.exe
-  is for capture XPath while developing cases.
+  is for capture UI elements and Xpath while developing cases.
 ~~~

 ### Reference